telefonicaid/fiware-livedemoapp/README.md

 * POST /notify, callback that Orion Context Broker invokes whenever a new notifyContext request is sent

+In addition, this package includes a helper script named list_status_pretty.py that can be used to print a status report of the files in the HDFS backend.

 ### management scripts

 * iptables/, this directory contains scripts to turn on/off reporting from IDAS platform, manipulating iptables rules.